 Sport and Exercise Science Coaching Minor

-UNC’s Coaching Minor has been designed to prepare students to assume coaching roles in schools, club sports, and related sport settings.
-You’ll complete 19 credit hours including a 2 credit-hour internship in an authentic sport coaching environment.
+UNC’s Coaching Minor has been designed to prepare students to assume coaching roles in school and non-school settings.
+You’ll complete 19 credit hours including a 2-credit-hour physical education internship.

 UNC’s career-oriented sports coaching degree positions you to take advantage of the rapid increase in job opportunities in coaching.
 Schools, fitness centers, parks and rec departments, and other employers are expanding their sports programs, while college and professional sports coaching staffs are becoming larger and more specialized.
 According to U.S. Bureau of Labor Statistics projections, sports coaching will experience above-average job growth between now and 2020.

 Consider UNC’s B.S. in Sports Training if you:

 - Are passionate about athletics, fitness and health

 - Enjoy working with diverse populations

 - Motivation and psychology